zeroc-ice/ice/distribution/src/windows/vc60/doc/README.txt

    All of these files can be found in the bin subdirectory of your Ice installation (e.g., C:\Ice\bin).
-Apache must be able to load these DLLs during startup; if it cannot load them, the server may still start but will not have loaded PHP.
+Apache must be able to load these DLLs during startup; if it cannot load them, Apache may still start but will not have loaded PHP.

    There are several alternatives for the dependent libraries:

+   * Copy the dependent libraries to PHP's extension directory.
+This is the option that we recommend.

    * Add the Ice installation directory to the System PATH.
 Using the System control panel, change the System PATH to include C:\Ice\bin.
 Note that Windows must be restarted for this change to take effect.

-   * Copy the dependent libraries to Apache's installation directory.

-   * Copy the dependent libraries to Windows system directory (\WINDOWS\system32).
+   * Copy the dependent libraries to the Windows system directory (\WINDOWS\system32).
 We do not recommend this option.

-5) Review the access rights on the Ice extension and its dependent libraries.
+5) Review the access rights on PHP's extension directory, the Ice extension, and its dependent libraries.
 When running as a Windows service, Apache runs in the "Local System" account (also known as "NT Authority\SYSTEM").
 You can use the "cacls" utility in a command window to view and modify access rights.
+For example, run the following commands to review the current access rights of PHP's extension directory:

+   > cd \Program Files\PHP
+   > cacls ext

 6) Restart Apache and verify that the PHP module and the Ice extension have been loaded successfully.
 After reloading the phpinfo.php page